etn-ccis/blui-icons/rn-vector/README.md

 Add the following to your `Podfile`:
 ```
-pod 'RNPXBVectorIcons', :path => '../node_modules/@pxblue/react-native-vector-icons'
+pod 'RNBLUIVectorIcons', :path => '../node_modules/@brightlayer-ui/react-native-vector-icons'
 ```

 Edit your `Info.plist`
--   Under the "Fonts Provided By Application" property (which you should have added when setting up RNVI), add an entry for PXBlueIcons.ttf.
+-   Under the "Fonts Provided By Application" property (which you should have added when setting up RNVI), add an entry for BrightlayerUIIcons.ttf.

 After updating these files you will need to install the Pods and recompile your application: